sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ### Create a Sourcegraph overlay

-The [kustomization.template.yaml](#template) file found in the `instances/template` directory serves as a starting point for creating a custom overlay for your deployment.
+The [instances/template](#template) directory serves as a starting point for creating a custom overlay for your deployment.
 This template file includes a list of components that are commonly used in Sourcegraph deployments.
 To create a new overlay, you can copy this template file to the desired overlay directory (e.g. instances/production) and name it kustomization.yaml.
 Then, you can enable or disable specific components by commenting or uncommenting them in the overlay file.
 This allows you to customize your deployment to suit your specific needs.

-**Step 1**: Create a new directory within the `overlays` subdirectory.
+**Step 1**: Create a new directory within the `instances` subdirectory.

 The name of this directory, $INSTANCE_NAME, serves as the name of your overlay for a specific instance, for example, dev, prod, staging, etc.